A vegetable is a vegetable, steamed, fried, blended, or juiced..right?

 If you don't understand how a juice cleanse works, you'll end up blindly following what the juice company tells you.

-We've found that this leads to smoothie companies selling gallons of blended up fruit juice and calling them cleanses.
+We've found that this leads to smoothie companies selling gallons of blended up fruit juice and calling them juices or even worse, cleanses.

 Yes, that's bad.

 Let's sort out the difference between blending, juicing, and what that means for your weight.

 The Difference Between Blending and Juicing